Geography

 Homework

-Pupils will be set homework twice a week and should spend 40 minutes completing the tasks set.
+Pupils will be set homework twice a week in Year 10 and Year 11 and should spend 30-40 minutes completing the tasks set.
 Additional reading will allow pupils to succeed and identify further the ways in which the environment and people are interconnected.

 KS5